Search: 2515 results

 Elisha became ill with the illness with which he would die, so Jehoash king of Israel went down to him and wept before him, and said, "My father, my father; the chariot of Israel and its horsemen!"

-So the man of God was angry with him and said, “You should have struck five or six times; then you would have struck down Aram until you had destroyed it.
-But now you shall strike Aram only three times.”
+[Yet] the man of God became angry against him and said, "For striking five or six times, then you would have defeated Aram until finishing [them], but now you will defeat Aram [only] three times."

 Elisha died, and they buried him.
 Now the bands of the Moabites would invade the land in the spring of the year.